vedro-universe/vedro-docs/blog/2023-05-14-whats-new-vedro-v1.9/index.md

 # What's New in Vedro v1.9

 Greetings to all Vedro users.
-Today we are introducing [Vedro v1.9](https://pypi.org/project/vedro/), an update aimed at improving your testing experiences.
+Today we are introducing <Link to="https://pypi.org/project/vedro/">Vedro v1.9</Link>, an update aimed at improving your testing experiences.
 This new version notably focuses on two primary improvements: the simplification of plugin management and the enhancement of reporting capabilities.
 Let's now examine this update in detail.

 <!--truncate-->